 - Senior researchers without doctorates but with a record of academic publication are eligible.

 - Master's degree holders without a record of academic publication are only eligible to apply for a joint research project with a lead researcher who holds a PhD.

 - Applicants must be U.S. citizens.
 U.S. permanent residents are not eligible for this competition.*

 - Applicants must be PARC members.
 Visit the PARC membership page for more information.

-- Minorities are especially encouraged to apply.
+- Minority scholars and scholars from Minority Serving Institutions are especially encouraged to apply.